THE BEATLES COMPLETE CHRISTMAS COLLECTION 1963-1969

 1975.
 TAKRL (acronym for The Amazing Kornyfone Record Label) release, insert titled THE BEATLES CHRISTMAS ALBUM, yellow «Kornyfone» label.

 1977.
-Insert reproducing the insert of the TMOQ version #4 (see above), with the Smokin' Pig logo added, Dragonfly label.
+Insert reproducing the insert of the TMOQ version #5 (see above), Dragonfly label.

 1983.
 The last known version from the BCC-1 / BCC-2 stampers had a new insert titled THE COMPLETE CHRISTMAS COLLECTION, black vinyl and colored TMOQ-Smokin' pig label.